apache/spark/docs/running-on-kubernetes.md

 Kubernetes has the concept of [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 Namespaces are ways to divide cluster resources between multiple users (via resource quota).
-Spark on Kubernetes can use namespaces to launch spark applications.
-This is through the `--conf spark.kubernetes.namespace` argument to spark-submit.
+Spark on Kubernetes can use namespaces to launch Spark applications.
+This can be made use of through the `spark.kubernetes.namespace` configuration.

 Kubernetes allows using [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) to set limits on resources, number of objects, etc on individual namespaces.
 Namespaces and ResourceQuota can be used in combination by